mhrons/mhrons.github.io/docs/pv_smooth.md

 - as the advance Δt increases, the (unwanted) smoothing of the predicted signal GI~f~ strengthens
 - as the advance Δt increases, the impact of random error on GI~f~ increases (statistically cumulates)

 Both errors are applied at the "future" time t+Δt where the advance Δt (LPF group delay) result from the demanded quality of smoothing.
 The group delay is controlled by the order and cut-off frequency of LPF.
 The goal of GI~f~ simulation is to observe, how does the smoothing quality and accumulated energy depend on the prediction error.
-We adjust the prediction error by 2 quantitative partial dimensions (OLAP):
+We adjust the prediction error by 2 quantitative dimensions (OLAP):

 - Interval of prediction, after passing of which the smoothing impact on the predicted signal is strengthened, is defined by the parameter smooth_int [minute].
 The shorter this interval, the steeper the smoothing effect rises towards predicted future.
 - Standard deviation of the random prediction error (dimensionless parameter SE).
 A random value is superimposed to each future GI value.
 This error is re-generated after passing each 6-minute interval of prediction.
 The impact of random error on GI~f~(t+Δt) is statistically cumulated over Δt.

-GI predictors with two different accuracies have been simulated:
+In this report, we simulate GI predictors with two different accuracies:

 - “Better prediction accuracy”: smooth_int = 6 minutes, SE = 0.05
 - "Worse prediction accuracy": smooth_int = 3 minutets, SE = 0.1.